superkerokero/naruhodo-viewer/README.md

 ## Installation

-First you need to install [naruhodo](https://github.com/superkerokero/naruhodo) and make sure it is working properly.
+First you need to install **the latest version** of [naruhodo](https://github.com/superkerokero/naruhodo) and make sure it is working properly.
 For installation and setup of `naruhodo`, refer to this [link](https://github.com/superkerokero/naruhodo/blob/master/README.md#Installation).

 Then you need to clone this repository to your local disk: